rawatds/SonarTest/README.md

 mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent  org.jacoco:jacoco-maven-plugin:report package sonar:sonar
 ```

-- Its not advisable to put the SonarQube login credentials in the pom.xml file.
-Its better to create a token and pass that as a parameter to 'mvn' command.
+- *** Its not advisable to put the SonarQube login credentials in the pom.xml file.
+Its better to create a token in SonarQube and pass that as a parameter to 'mvn' command, or put in some environment variable.

 ### License
 **Free Software, Hell Yeah!**